PSPDFKit/PSPDFKit-Cordova/docs/ios/README.md

 Let's create a simple Ionic app that integrates PSPDFKit and uses the `pspdfkit-cordova` plugin.

 1. Run `ionic start IonicDemo blank --type=angular` to create a new Ionic project.
-2. Run `ionic cordova plugin add https://github.com/PSPDFKit/PSPDFKit-Cordova.git` to install the `pspdfkit-cordova` plugin.
+2. `cd` into `IonicDemo` and run `ionic cordova plugin add https://github.com/PSPDFKit/PSPDFKit-Cordova.git` to install the `pspdfkit-cordova` plugin.
 3. Add a sample PDF into your `www` directory: `www/pdf/document.pdf`.
 4. Open `config.xml` and change the deployment target to iOS 11 or later: